-Evaluation F Rubric for Educator Professio onal Groups PROFESSIONAL GROUP: A I t Therapist CLUSTER 1: PLANNING AND PREPARATION Unsatisfactory Needs Improvement Proficient Excellent 1a: Establishing Goals for Art Therapy Services The Art Therapist has entered goals in the IEP but they are not connected to recent assessment of student present level of functioning, the Art Therapist has multiple incidences with goals not being entered in a timely manner, and/or the goals are frequently not clearly worded or measurable.
+CLUSTER 1: PLANNING AND PREPARATION Unsatisfactory Needs Improvement() Proficient Excellent The Art Therapist has entered goals in the IEP but they are not connected to recent assessment of student present level of functioning, the Art Therapist has multiple incidences with goals not being entered in a timely manner, and/or the goals are frequently not clearly worded or measurable.
 The Art Therapist develops goals that address identified social emotional needs.
+The goals do not consistently connect to recent assessment of student present level of functioning, the goals were not entered in a limely manner, or the goals are not clearly worded or measurable.
+The Art Therapist develops measurable goals that address identified social emotional needs and ensures timely entry of goals in student's IEP.
+The art therapist exceeds prolicient rating by including the student, guardian and IEP learn's input is in developing the goal.
+Documentation is presented in a manner that the student, guardian and IEP learn car understand.
+Art Therapy Credential Board (ATCB) ( Dode of Ethics: 1.2 Professional Compe tence and Integrity, 2.6 Measurement and Evaluation, 2.7 Documentation IEP Document, Observation in IEP me elings, Documentation of contact with shu dents, parenfs-niher stakeholders for gi moses of assessment of needs.
+The Art Therapist has entered goals in the IEP but they are not connected to recent assessment of student present level of functioning, the Art Therapist has multiple incidences with goals not being entered in a limely manner, and/or the goals are frequently not clearly worded or measurable.
+Art Therapy Credential Board (ATCB) ( Unsatisfactory() Needs Improvement() The Art Therapist has entered goals in the IEP but they are not connected to recent assessment of student present level of functioning, the Art Therapist has multiple incidences with goals not being entered in a timely manner, and/or the goals are frequently not clearly worded or measurable.
+The Art Therapist develops goals that address identified social emotional needs.
 The goals do not consistently connect to recent assessment of student present level of functioning, the goals were not entered in a timely manner, or the goals are not clearly worded or measurable.
-The Art Therapist develops measurable goals that address identified social emotional needs and ensures timely entry of goals in student's IEP.
-The art therapist exceeds proficient rating by including the student, guardian and IEP team's input is in developing the goal.
-Documentation is presented in a manner that the student, guardian and IEP team can understand.
-Standard or Component Aligned to: Art Therapy Credential Board (ATCB) (Code of Ethics: 1.2 Professional Compe tence and Integrity, 2.6 Measurement a Ind Evaluation, 2.7 Documentation Evidence Examples: IEP Document, Observation in IEP mee etings, Documentation of contact with stu dents, parents, other stakeholders for pu poses of assessment of needs.
-Observation Notes:
+Art Therapy Credential Board (ATCB) Code of Ethics: 1.2 Professional Competi- tion of the goals are not clearly The Art Therapist has entered goals in the IEP but they are not connected to recent assessment of student present level of functioning, the Art Therapist has multiple incidences with goals not being entered in a timely manner, and/or the goals are frequently not clearly worded or